Gut-Directed Hypnotherapy

 -

-Gut-directed hypnotherapy is a structured form of hypnosis used in the context of digestive disorders, especially irritable bowel syndrome (IBS).
 A standardised IBS protocol was published by Olafur S. Palsson in 2006 as the North Carolina protocol.
-The Rome Foundation Working Team Report also includes gut-directed hypnotherapy within the broader group of brain-gut behavior therapies for disorders of gut-brain interaction
+The Rome Foundation Working Team Report also includes gut-directed hypnotherapy within the broader group of brain-gut behavior therapies for disorders of gut-brain interaction.

 -